Arnold Sodeman

 Arnold Karl Sodeman (12 December 1899 – 1 June 1936), also known as the School-girl Strangler, was an Australian serial killer who targeted children.
-He confessed to four killings before being executed at Pentridge Prison, Victoria in 1936.
+He confessed to four killings, and was executed at Pentridge Prison, Victoria in 1936.
 Sodeman was the second of eleven people to be hanged at Pentridge Prison after the closure of Melbourne Gaol in 1924.

 Early life

 Arnold Karl Sodeman was born in Victoria in 1899.
 His mother suffered from bouts of amnesia and both his father and grandfather died in mental institutions.
 At 18, Sodeman was sent to a reformatory prison for larceny.
 Shortly after his release from the reformatory, he was charged with armed robbery and wounding the station master at Surrey Hills railway station.
 Sodeman was sent to prison to serve three years hard labour.
 Sodeman escaped from prison and was sentenced to a further 12 months imprisonment with hard labour.

 Upon release Sodeman settled down to various labouring jobs, first in Melbourne and later in Gippsland.
 He married Bernice Pope at Collingwood and their daughter Joan was born in 1928.
 The marriage was considered a happy one.
 Although Sodeman seemed to suffer from occasional bouts of depression and frequent drunkenness, he was never violent towards his family.
 He was reported to be hard-working, mild and amiable with a generous disposition.